 Condition of petting full credit is absolut (100%) attendance in obligatory parts of lessons - the computer exercises.
 Students are tested continuously and i tis possible to get maximum 20 points.
 The final written exam is rated by 70 points at maximum and the oral exam is rated by 10 points at maximum.

 Language of instruction

-1. Automation - relevance, resources, engineering cybernetics.
+1. Modern means in automation - relevance, resources, engineering cybernetics.

 2. Data, information, knowledge - definition, examples.

 3. Expert systems - definitiv, architectural engeneering, theoretical sources, characteristics, inference engine, creation of knowledge base, acguirement of knowledges, proces sof consultation, aplications.

 4. Artificial neural networks - definition, neuron, topology, paradigm, multilayer neural network, backpropagation algorithm, activation, characteristics.

 5. Theory of Inventive Problem Solving - analysis of the object to be improved and formulation of innovative task to be solved, then solving of inventive tasks supported by expert system and information from world patent databases.